An Accurate and Fully-Automated Ensemble Model for Weekly Time Series Forecasting

 \subsection{Statistical Tests of the Results}

-We use the non-parametric Friedman rank-sum test to assess the statistical significance of the results provided by different forecasting methods across time series.
-The sMAPE error measures provided for each series by different forecasting models are used with the statistical testing considering a significance level of $\alpha = 0.05$.
-Furthermore, Hochberg’s post-hoc procedure is used to further characterise the statistical differences \citep{garcia_2010_advanced}.
+We use the non-parametric Friedman rank-sum test to assess the statistical significance of the results provided by different forecasting methods across time series considering a significance level of $\alpha = 0.05$.
+The methods are ranked on every series of all datasets, namely M4, NN5, Kaggle web traffic, Ausgrid, Traffic, Solar and Dominick, based on their corresponding sMAPE errors.
+As this procedure gives the same weight to every series in the comparison, datasets with larger amounts of series naturally get a higher weighting.
+We deem this not a problem in our analysis as the datasets used in our analysis have comparable sizes.
+The best method according to the average rank is chosen as the control method.
+Furthermore, Hochberg's post-hoc procedure is used to further characterise the statistical differences \citep{garcia_2010_advanced}.

-\subsection{Results and Discussion}
+\section{Results and Discussion}

 This section details the results in terms of main accuracy and statistical significance, and later also gives some results that provide more insights into the modelling.